actions-marketplace-validations/Piszmog_next-version/README.md

 | Minor Increment | `version:minor`             |
 | Patch Increment | `version:patch` or No label |

-See [Example Pull Request](https://github.com/Piszmog/next-version/pull/6) to see the action in action.

 ### Example

 | Label           | Current Version | New Version |